 Conclusion: It’s all great, but always take a break!

-Although you were installing apps to filtering the screen, adding a blue light filter screen protector, or purchasing a new monitor that helps you reduce the strain of eyes, it’s important to take a break during your heavy working.
+Although you were installing apps to filter the screen, adding a blue light filter screen protector, or purchasing a new monitor that helps you reduce the strain of eyes, it’s important to take a break during your heavy work.

-Medical scientists advice to use 20-20-20 rule, which encourages you to take a 20 seconds break after 20 minutes of working, and looking at the object that 20 feet away.
+Medical scientists advise using the 20-20-20 rule, which encourages you to take a 20-second break after 20 minutes of working, and looks at the object that is 20 feet away.